Medication Management With Suboxone® Programs for Opioid Abuse Treatment

 When prescribed Suboxone:

-Patients will often experience the following treatment phases while in Suboxone Programs:
+Patients will often experience the following treatment phases while in these Programs:

 Stabilization: Patients are no longer experiencing withdrawal symptoms or craving additional opioids during the stabilization phase of treatment.
 The dosage of Suboxone can be changed during this time depending on the specific treatment requirements of each patient.